 For instance, take their powerful noses.
 Dogs are known for detecting drugs, explosives, and even minute particles of sugar dissolved in Olympic-sized swimming pools.
 There's no doubt about the fact that dogs have a superior sense of smell compared to ours.

-Then we have those sensitive, and fascinating dog ears.
-Dogs can detect noises at a distance much better than us.
-Marc Bekoff, in the book Canine Confidential, Why Dogs Do What They Do explains that what a human can hear at 20 feet a dog can hear at roughly 80 feet.
+Then we have those sensitive and fascinating dog ears.
+Dogs can detect noises at a distance much better than we can.
+Marc Bekoff, in the book Canine Confidential, Why Dogs Do What They Do, explains that what a human can hear at 20 feet, a dog can hear at roughly 80 feet.

-With more acute senses, it, therefore, shouldn't surprise us if dogs are more capable of detecting things we humans can hardly notice.
+With more acute senses, it shouldn't surprise us if dogs are more capable of detecting things we humans can hardly notice.
 After all, dogs were employed as faithful guardians for hundreds of years for a good reason!

 Many years ago, studying a dog's brain using advanced technology was out of the question, but nowadays, complimentary of dedicated scientists, we are offered the luxury of digging deeper into those doggy brains.

 Courtesy of brain scans performed on dogs trained to sit still in an MRI machine, we can now look at dog brains when fully awake (and no longer sedated as in the past).
 This gives us insight like never before, allowing us to learn more about their cognitive functions.